Ofori-Atta, Energy Ministry to blame for hike in fuel prices – COPEC

 “We also see the rise in demand as we are getting closer to the winter season in Europe and America for keeping purposes because of that we are expecting prices to go up.

-Meanwhile, some Transports Operators have threatened to increase transport fares from Monday, 8th November 2021.
+Meanwhile, some Transport Operators have threatened to increase transport fares from Monday, 8th November 2021.

+- Fuel prices: We vote in Ghana, not across the globe – Sam George claps back at Presidential Staffer

+- Fuel price hike: We'll strike on November 9 – Trotro drivers